hotosm/learnosm/_posts/en/beginner/0200-12-29-introduction.md

 Your map is informative.
 You might use a map like this to explain to someone where different places are, where problems are in your community, or merely to help someone find their way around.
-The use of your map is limited though.
-There is only one copy of the map and the way you drew it may make sense to you, but perhaps not to someone else who would have drawn their own map in a different way.
+The use of your map is limited though - there is only one copy of the map.The way you drew it may make sense to you, but perhaps not to someone else who would have drawn their own map in a different way.
 Because your map is merely on paper, it is difficult to get that information to others.